KxSystems/docs/docs/learn/licensing.md

     QLIC='/Users/simon/q'
     ```

+Note: If a license file is found in the current working directory it will be used preferentially over any found in `QLIC` and `QHOME`.

 ## Core restrictions

 If the license is for fewer cores than the total number on the machine, the number of cores available to kdb+ must be [restricted with OS programs](../kb/cpu-affinity.md), or kdb+ will signal `'cores` and abort.